ZeitounCorp/simple-todos/README.md

 # simple-todos
-## Working on a simple project to understand meteor.js
+## Basic simple todos' app as introduction to meteor.js